Naum Krnar: Descendants

 Krnar left a young son, Joca, after him.
 Joca took the surname Naumović.
 Joca was handsome, tall, had black hair and moustache.
 He was serious, agreeable, a capable and correct officer.
-Joca was a cavalry officer, and later served as first adjutant of Aleksandar Karađorđević, with the rank of colonel, then served as a chief of an okrug.
+Joca was a cavalry officer, and later served as first adjutant of Aleksandar Karađorđević (r.
+1842–1858), with the rank of colonel, then served as a chief of an okrug.
 Pensioned, he died at 64 years of age on 28 December 1878 in Belgrade and was buried in the Church of St. Mark in Palilula.
 He had three sons (Mihailo, Mirko, Boja) and a daughter (Maca).

 The rule of Alexander Obrenović (r.
 1889–1903) was largely criticized, with dissatisfaction throughout the country.
 After a failed attempt to kill Obrenović, a military conspiracy group decided to stage the assassination at the royal palace.
-They recruited officers of the Royal Guard, including lieutenant colonel Mihailo Naumović, a grandson of Naum, who had sympathy toward the Karađorđević due to the murder of his grandfather ordered by Miloš Obrenović.
+They recruited officers of the Royal Guard, including lieutenant colonel Mihailo Naumović, a grandson of Naum, who had sympathy toward the Karađorđević dynasty due to the murder of his grandfather ordered by Miloš Obrenović.
 The royal couple were assassinated in the May Coup (1903), which led to the reinstatement of the Karađorđević dynasty.